Zosimos of Panopolis: Surviving works

 The complete (as of 1888) "Œuvres de Zosime" were published in French by M. Berthelot in Les alchimistes grecs.
 English translations remain elusive; English translations of the Arabic The Book of the Keys of the Work (Kitāb Mafātīḥ aṣ-ṣan'a) and The Book of Pictures (Muṣḥaf aṣ-ṣuwar) have been published by Th.
 Abt and W. Madelung.

+In popular culture

+The three visions of Zosimos describe him meeting a priest named Ion, who is mutilated and rebuilt, symbolising the alchemical process.
+This has inspired works of the SCP Foundation, most notably those of the Sarkicism genre.